Courts of England and Wales: Criminal cases

 There are two kinds of criminal trials: "summary" and "on indictment".
 For an adult, summary trials take place in a magistrates' court, while trials on indictment take place in the Crown Court.
 Despite the possibility of two venues for trial, almost all criminal cases, however serious, commence in a magistrates' courts.
 It is possible to start a trial for an indictable offence by a voluntary bill of indictment, and go directly to the Crown Court, but that would be unusual.

-A criminal case that starts in the magistrates' courts may begin either by the defendant being charged and then being brought forcibly before magistrates or by a summons to the defendant to appear on a certain day before the magistrates.
-A summons is usually confined to very minor offences.
+A criminal case that starts in the magistrates' courts may begin either by the defendant being charged (following arrest for a crime) and then being brought forcibly before magistrates, or by a summons to the defendant to appear on a certain day before the magistrates.
+A summons is usually confined to minor offences such as minor public order matters or common assault.
 The hearing (of the charge or summons) before the magistrates is known as a "first appearance".

 Offences are of three categories: indictable only, summary, and either way.
 Indictable only offences such as murder and rape must be tried on indictment in the Crown Court.
 On first appearance, the magistrates must immediately refer the defendant to the Crown Court for trial, their only role being to decide whether to remand the defendant on bail or in custody.

 Summary offences, such as most motoring offences, are much less serious and most must be tried in a magistrates' court, although a few may be sent for trial to the Crown Court along with other offences that may be tried there (for example assault).
 The vast majority of offences are also concluded in a magistrates' court (over 90% of cases).